-But the pain of neurogenic claudication is not relieved by standing alone but with postures that cause flexion of spine.
+But the pain of neurogenic claudication is not relieved by standing alone but with postures that cause flexion of the spine.
 Thus pain in neurogenic claudication may continue for as long as you remain standing.
 Bending forward or sitting down usually relieves the pain, but even then it does not stop as quickly as pain resulting from insufficient blood flow.

-If patient is able to differentiate, vascular claudication pain starts in their feet or calves and radiates up toward their back and buttock.
+If the patient is able to differentiate, vascular claudication pain starts in their feet or calves and radiates up toward their back and buttock.

 Neurogenic claudication often starts in their back and buttock and radiates down toward their feet.